alkrauss48/talks/designing-with-developers-in-mind/presentation.md

 \# 1

-Review major design flows with dev lead
+Review major design decisions with dev lead

 \# 2

 Stateful design

-It's typical to only design the "happy path"
+Often we focus on designing the "success path"

 As developers, we have to know what to do when things are different "states"